Top Shopify payment gateways: Choosing the best one for your business in 2025

 What is a Shopify payment gateway?

-A payment gateway is the provider which arranges to take payment from your customer, and pass the money on to you as the seller.
 You’ll be very familiar with some payment gateways like PayPal, but there are also dozens of other options which offer in house and third party payment solutions when you use Shopify.

-Choosing the right Shopify payment gateway
+How to choose the right Shopify payment gateway

 Shopify offers a smooth customer experience - and getting the right payment gateway for your Shopify store will make sure that the customer journey is simple and convenient from start to finish.